pulp-platform/dram_rtl_sim/README.md

 ### 🔧 Prerequisites

 - This tool leverages [`bender`](https://github.com/pulp-platform/bender) for dependency management and automatic generation of compilation scripts.
 - Note: We currently do not offer an open-source simulation setup.
-Instead, we have utilized `Questasim` for simulating dynamic scratchpad memory.
+Instead, we have utilized `Questasim` for simulation.
 - For building DRAMSys, cmake version >= 3.28.1 is required.

 ### 🔨 Build DRAMSys Dynamic Linkable Library